ianneub/php_backup_s3/README.markdown

 ## Installation

 1. Copy the backup.dist.php file to a new file name, like backup.php
-2. Add your Amazon AWS access key and password in the backup.php file provided.
+2. Add your Amazon AWS access key, password, and bucket in the backup.php file provided.
 3. Customize the files and database servers that are backed up.
 4. Upload to your server.
 5. Setup a cronjob to run the backups for you!